drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 Both the MFC~lead~ and the MFC~lag~ were significantly (*p*\<0.001)
 affected by the illumination condition.
-The MFC~lead~ and MFC~lag~ in the dimmed condition were significantly higher than those in the normal condition by 15.75 mm and 12.03 mm, respectively.
-This finding was consistent with those in the previous studies (Kunimune & Okada, 2017;
-Rodrigues et al., 2009).
-Kunimune and Okada (2017) found that vision condition affected the MFC of both the leading and trailing foot.
-The participants tended to raise their foot higher when the illumination condition was poor so as to reduce the probability of tripping.
+The MFC~lead~ and MFC~lag~ in the dimmed condition were significantly (15.75 mm and 12.03 mm) higher than in the normal condition, respectively.
+This finding is consistent with the studies of Rodrigues et al. (2009) and Kunimune & Okada (2017), the latter of which also found that vision conditions affected the MFC of both the leading and trailing foot.
+The participants presumably were raising their foot higher when the illumination conditions were poor so as to reduce the risk of tripping.

 When crossing the barrier, the MFC~lead~ in the stick condition were significantly (*p*\<0.05) higher than that in the board barrier